mbacvanski/mbacvanski.github.io/_posts/2020-11-06-qc-qm-courses.md

 layout: blog_outline
 ---

+Listing of quantum physics and quantum computing courses I found.
+Current as of November 2020.

 Foundational QC Courses
 -----------------------

 ##### [Quantum Computing.
 Less Formulas - More Understanding](https://www.coursera.org/learn/quantum-computing-lfmu?aid=true) Coursera (5 weeks)
--   Course by the same dude at St. Petersburg University, but he claims to focus "on how the mathematical model of quantum computing grows out from physics and experiment, while omitting most of the formulas (when possible) and rigorous proofs."
+-   Course by the same professor at St. Petersburg University who taught [this course](https://www.coursera.org/learn/quantum-computing-algorithms) (extremely math heavy, not a great experience for me).
+This course claims to focus "on how the mathematical model of quantum computing grows out from physics and experiment, while omitting most of the formulas (when possible) and rigorous proofs."
 -   Begins with math of quantum computing, then math of quantum physics, then a bit of physics

 ##### [Purdue: Micro Master's in Quantum Computing](https://www.edx.org/micromasters/purduex-quantum-technology-computing) EDX (9 months, 7-9 hours per week, $4725)